-The two HDR gamuts, then, have to cover a huge range of brightness as well as either the P3 color gamut, which is wider than SRGB, or the even wider BT2020 color gamut.
+The two HDR gamuts have to cover a huge range of brightness and either the P3 color gamut, which is wider than sRGB, or the even wider BT2020 color gamut.
 We covered how many bits you need for luminance already, but how many bits do you need for a higher gamut?
-Well, the P3 gamut is less than double the number of colors in the SRGB gamut, meaning nominally you need less than one bit to cover it without banding.
-However, the BT 2020 gamut is a little more than double the SRGB gamut, meaning you need more than one extra bit to cover it without banding.
+Well, the P3 gamut is less than double the number of colors in the SRGB gamut, meaning nominally, you need less than one bit to cover it without banding.
+However, the BT 2020 gamut is a little more than double the sRGB gamut, meaning you need more than one extra bit to cover it without banding.

 What this means is that the HDR10 standard, and 10-bit color, does not have enough bit depth to cover both the full HDR luminance range and an expanded color gamut at the same time without banding.
 Remember, 10-bit color doesn’t quite cover the higher range of brightness by itself, let alone more colors as well.

-So what does all this look like in actual hardware, and content, that you might deal with?
+So what does all this look like in actual hardware and content that you might use?

 Putting It Into Practice

 First, should you worry about the more limited color and brightness range of HDR10 and 10-bit color?
-The answer right now is no, don’t worry too much about it.
-Getting much beyond 1k nits in an HDR display simply isn’t doable right now.
-Nor can most any display go beyond the smaller P3 gamut.
-And because a lot of content is mastered and transmitted in 10-bit color, 12-bit color hardware isn’t going to do much for you today anyway.
+The answer right now is no, don't worry too much about it.
+Because a lot of content is mastered and transmitted in 10-bit color, 12-bit color hardware isn't going to do much for you today anyway.

-The second thing is how to ensure you’re getting 10-bit color on your monitor.
-Fortunately, this will almost always be listed in a device’s tech specs, but beware of any HDR display that doesn’t list it.
-You’ll need 10-bit inputs for color, but outputs are a different story.
-The output can be a 10-bit panel output, or eight-bit with FRC.
+The second thing is how to ensure you're getting 10-bit color on your monitor.
+Fortunately, this will almost always be listed in a device's tech specs, but beware of any HDR display that doesn't list it.
+You'll need 10-bit inputs for color, but outputs are a different story.
+It can be a 10-bit panel output or eight-bit with FRC.

-The other trick display manufacturers will pull is called look up tables.
-Not all scenes use all colors and brightnesses that are available to a standard--in fact, most don’t.
+The other trick display manufacturers use involves look up tables.
+Not all scenes use all colors and brightnesses that are available to a standard--in fact; most don't.
 Look up tables take advantage of this by varying what information the bits you have available represent into a more limited set of colors and brightness.
 This limits the number of bits needed to produce a scene without banding, and it can significantly reduce banding in 95% or more of scenes.
 We should note, though, that currently this is found exclusively in high-end reference monitors like those from Eizo.
-That's also the only place this trick is needed, because after being transferred from a camera (or what have you) to a device on which you'd watch the content, today’s HDR signals already come with a not dissimilar trick of metadata, which tells the display the range of brightness it’s supposed to be displaying at any given time.
+That's also the only place this trick is needed, because after being transferred from a camera (or what have you) to a device on which you'd watch the content, today's HDR signals already come with a not dissimilar trick of metadata, which tells the display the range of brightness it's supposed to display at any given time.

 The third and final piece is when to worry about 12-bit color.
 When the BT2020 color gamut is usable on devices like monitors, TVs, and phones, and those devices are able to reach a much higher brightness, that's then you can think about 12 bits.
 Once the industry gets to that point, 10-bit color isn't going to be enough to display that level of HDR without banding.
 But we aren't there yet.